Single-Developers/TikTok-DL-BOT/README.md

 ## 📚 Description

 🔗 Send any TikTok link to this BOT, then,</br></br>
-🚀 This bot will Download and Send that TikTok Video for You.
+🚀 This bot will Download and Send that TikTok Video for You. </br></br>
+🔑 BOT Commands : `/start` , '/about'

 <br>